Image: ShutterStock

 Return Of Period While Breastfeeding

-- Even if you are nursing, you can get back your periods.
+- Even if you are nursing, you can get your period.
 However, in some cases, your menstrual cycle may get delayed by about a year when you are breastfeeding.
-This delay occurs due to the increased prolactin release that inhibits estrogen levels required for ovulation, thus resulting in menstrual suppression.
+This delay occurs due to the increased prolactiniA hormone produced by the pituitary gland which causes the breasts to grow, develop, and produce milk release that inhibits estrogeniA sex hormone responsible for the development of female sexual characteristics levels required for ovulation, thus resulting in menstrual suppression.

 - When you are nursing round the clock, you can expect your cycles to stay away for greater lengths.
-Again, when you are not feeding so or offer the baby a pacifier and start weaning, you may start menstruating.
+However, when you are not feeding the baby or offering the baby a pacifier and start weaning, you may start menstruating.
+The National Health Service (NHS) states that when combining breastfeeding and bottle feeding, women may get their periods as early as five to six weeks after birth (3).

 - Once your period returns, it will continue every month.
 It will not stop or discontinue even if you start breastfeeding again.